 So, the next time you’ll have a writer’s block, you may think one of the people you’ve seen and grab one of their lives to keep going.

 Ok, yes, they’re not their lives, just what you imagine them to be, but you haven’t met them so who knows?
-Maybe, they’re their stories – probably not, though! 😛
+Maybe, they are their stories. 😛

-The gain here is that you don’t write anyone’s story – just something out of your imagination.
+The benefit here is that you don’t write anyone’s story – just something out of your imagination.
 You don’t have to get anyone’s permission for this. 😉

-Ok, now you have some stories.
-You don’t have to keep them in your mind.
+Ok, now that you have some stories, you don’t have to keep them in your mind.
 Actually, I’d advise you to write them down.

 Write anything you’ve thought about the people you saw.
-You’ll not only have stories on paper, but you also get to have ready characters for stories that you may write in the future!
+Not only will you have some great stories written down, but you also get to have ready characters for stories that you may think in the future!

 6. Go Fanfiction